seveas/python-snmpclient/README.rst

 This class wraps arround pysnmp's cmdgen.CommandGenerator to make it easier to address an snmp daemon.

-snmpclient.SnmpClient(host, communities)
+snmpclient.SnmpClient(host, port, authorizations)
 ----------------------------------------
-The constructor takes a hostname/ip address and a list of community info dicts.
+The constructor takes a hostname/ip address, UDP port and a list of authorization objects.
-These dicts can have the following keys:

-name
-  The security name to use.
-Almost always ignored, defaults to snmpclient

-community
+These objects are created as follows:

-  The snmp community to use, defaults to public
+SNMP v1, community public

-version
-  The snmp version to use.
-Should be snmpclient.V1 or snmpclient.V2C (default)

-port
-  The port the snmpd should listen on, defaults to 161
+  snmpclient.cmdgen.CommunityData('YourApp', 'public', snmpclient.V1)

+SNMP v2, custom community
+  snmpclient.cmdgen.CommunityData('YourApp', 'private123', snmpclient.V2C)

+SNMP v3, using a USM user
+  cmdgen.UsmUserData('snmpuser', 'Password1', 'Password2',
+            cmdgen.usmHMACSHAAuthProtocol, cmdgen.usmAesCfb128Protocol)

-All communities in the list are tried until one succeeds.
+All authorizations in the list are tried until one succeeds.
 If none succeed, the created instance will have the 'alive' attribute set to False and should not be used.

 snmpclient.SnmpClient.get(oid)
 ------------------------------